How is Zeffy free?

 This document showcases how fundraising and grants support you and how you use those funds.

-Nonprofit accounting compliance requirements
+Nonprofit 501c3 accounting requirements

 IRS Form 990